sensei-hacker/inavwiki/Tune-INAV-PIFF-controller-for-fixedwing.md

 Link to [inavflight article](http://inavflight.com/news/pages/2017/02/14/PIFF-controller.html)

-###  Method 1.

-Tune for maximum performance.
-Have the FF-gain do most of the work steering the airplane, leaving only P and I controller to fight turbulence and drift.
+The FF-gain should do most of the work steering the airplane, leaving only P and I controller to fight turbulence and drift.

 **1: Figure out the maximum rates your airplane can do, both for rolling, loops and yaw turn**